-Rain chains are destructive to your home.
+Rain chains are dumb and destructive to your home-use rain cups instead!

 The roof, flashings, gutters and downspouts on your home all play different but important roles in shedding and controlling rain water off of and away from your home.

 The roof and flashing systems are the first lines of defense.
 They serve to shed the water and to keep it from penetrating into the structure by moving it downhill via gravity to the roof edges.

 The gutters are the next defensive line.
 They capture the water as it sheds off of the lower edges of the roof.
 Once the water is collected, it is moved (again by gravity) through the slightly-sloped gutter to a downspout opening.

 Once the water leaves the gutter it is the downspout’s job to deliver it downward in a controlled manner safely either to the ground or into a drain system.

 “Rain chains” are used frequently on homes as a substitute for downspouts.
 This usually takes place in locations where a normal downspout would be ugly or just doesn’t work mechanically.
 This can happen at a roof edge that extends past the exterior wall leaving no place to attach a downspout.

 The issue I have with rain chains is they cannot and do not control the runoff water.